People on the Move

 Ace Home Health, Inc. is a licensed health care provider based in St. Paul, Minnesota.
 Founded in 2016 by Bashir Hassan, its caregivers provide a variety of services for low-income individuals who use in-home care, including round-the-clock assistance, adult companion services, homemaking, personal support, and respite care.
 All of Ace Home Health’s clients are Medicaid recipients, and approximately sixty percent of them are immigrants and refugees.

-Take the first step in getting financing
+Take the first step in getting a loan

-Know a good candidate for financing?
+Know a good candidate for a loan?

 If you think they're doing good for the community and have the potential to grow, put us in touch!